evuedeveloper/Youtube-Notification-System/README.md

     <li><strong>Notification:</strong> When a new video is uploaded, the manager notifies all subscribers by calling their OnUpdate() method.</li>
 </ul>

-<p>I am inspired from this amazing documentation available at <a href="https://www.geeksforgeeks.org/observer-pattern-c-design-patterns/">this documentation available at GeeksforGeeks</a> about the observer design pattern.</p>
+<p>I am inspired from this amazing documentation available at <a href="https://www.geeksforgeeks.org/observer-pattern-c-design-patterns/">GeeksforGeeks</a> about the observer design pattern.</p>

 </body>
 </html>